Travel During a Pandemic

 But the same couldn’t be said for the news.

 Canadian Prime Minister Trudeau pleaded for all Canadians travelling abroad to return home; the World health Organization had declared the now-renamed Corvid-19 virus a global pandemic.
-We had previously booked tickets to travel by fast boat to the idyllic Gili Islands for a week and then onto to Flores to see the Komodo dragons, which we had finally decided to visit as they were quiet this year without Chinese tourists.
+We had previously booked tickets to travel by fast boat to the idyllic Gili Islands for a week and then onto to Flores to see the Komodo dragons, which we had finally decided to visit as they were quiet this year without the Chinese tourists.
 We adored the Gillis and had traveled to these charming tropical islands three times in the past ... they were an easy side trip from Bali.

 Instead of heading straight the Gili Islands, the boat was redirected to the small port of Bangsai on Lombok.
 Health officials came on board and took everyone's temperature; we were given the all-clear and proceeded to our destination: Gili Air.